MechanicalRock/twitter-blurb-generator/module2/index.md

 Now lets update our frontend to receive the response from the API.
 For now, we will just log the output to the console.

-Before we change our button click, we will need to extract the current value from our textbox and store it somewhere.
+Before we change our generateBlurb function, we will need to extract the current value from our textbox and store it somewhere.
 To do this, we are using useRef function from react.

-TODO: [WE NEED AN EXPLANATION on what is the difference between usestate and useref]
+`useRef` is used to access properties of a DOM element directly and to store mutable variables that don't cause a re-render of the component when their values change.
+While useState causes a re-render with every change in state, changes in the value of a ref using useRef don't cause a re-render.
+This makes useRef handy for managing side effects and accessing DOM nodes directly, without causing unnecessary renders.

+In contrast, `useState` is a Hook in React that enables you to add state to functional components.
+When you update a state using useState, it triggers a re-render of the component.
+This is important because changes in state typically mean that the component's output might be different, so React needs to re-run the render method to check and reflect those changes in the UI.

 Open your index.ts file.
 Add below line above your generateBlurb function.